cloudscribe/cloudscribe/README.md

 cloudscribe is a related set of projects and components for building cross platform web applications on ASP.NET Core

-The foundational set of projects, known as cloudscibe.Core, provides support for single tennant or multi tenant managemetment of sites users, and roles.
+The foundational set of projects, known as cloudscibe.Core, provides support for single tennant or multi tenant management of sites users, and roles.

 #### Why Start From Scratch?